Updated June 6, 2023

-Today we will be learning about the features of Node.js which allows us to create real-time based, highly scalable data-intensive applications.
-How the asynchronous working makes it easier for the user to have access over the data.
+Today we will be learning about the features of Node.js, which allows us to create real-time-based, highly scalable data-intensive applications, and how the asynchronous working makes it easier for the user to access the data.

 Top Features of Node.js

 First, let us list down the features of Node.js and later understand them in detail:

 Node.js operates on a single thread.
 It is based on the “Single Threaded Event Loop Model” architecture which can handle multiple client requests.
 A single thread executes the main event loop.
 Still, in the background, the input-output work is performed on separate threads, as Node API’s input-output operation is asynchronous (non-blocking design) to accommodate the Event Loop.
 Event Loop is what allows node.js to perform all the non-blocking operations.

 Node.js is asynchronous by default, i.e., it operates non-blocking.
 When a client requests a server, a single thread handles the request; it checks if the request involves any database interaction.
 If it does not, we process the request, and the server returns the response to the client.
 The thread is ready to handle the next request.

 The event-driven concept is similar to the concept of a callback function in asynchronous programming.
 The only difference is that the callback function executes once the asynchronous function returns its result, triggering events on its associated event handler.
 Node provides a module called “Event” which consists of an “EventEmitter” class that allows us to implement event-driven programming.
 An Event handler is a function called when an event is triggered.
 A main loop listens to the triggers and calls the corresponding event handler.